jam82/ansible-collection-meta/README.md

 ## Description

-This collection provides a set of modules designed to streamline the ansible role development and maintenance process.
+This collection provides a set of modules, plugins and playbooks designed to streamline ansible role development and maintenance.

 ## Installation